 The data management plan should be used as an opportunity to describe how the data (inputs to research and results of that research) are going to be managed - starting from planning for research and through the lifecycle of the grant.
 Applicants must consider issues of data protection, data security and ethics.
-Further guidance is available in the MRC Guidance for Applicants Section 2.2.7.
-A template for producing your data management plan is also available.
+Further guidance is available in the MRC Guidance for Applicants.
+A template for producing your data management plan is also available in the guidance.